antonio-hus/Distributed-Parallel-Programming/Lab5/README.md

 - **Result Integrity:** All multiplication paths produce exactly the same output for identical input polynomials.
 Verified via first coefficients and optionally a checksum of the entire result.
 - **No Data Races:** All parallelism is either read-only or merged in a thread-safe manner.
 - **No Deadlocks:** Futures in Karatsuba join only independent threads.
-- **Performance is reproducible:** Use deterministic polynomial values for consistency.
+- **Performance is Reproducible:** Use deterministic polynomial values for consistency.

 ---